 Planting pest-resistant perennials allow you to enjoy a colorful home landscape without having to spray for bugs.
 All you have to do is pick out which perennials grow best in your area according to the USDA's zones chart.

-Clematis (Clamtis spp.) was introduced from England in the mid-1800s.
+Clematis (Clematis spp.) was introduced from England in the mid-1800s.
 It is a vine that grows well in full sun and good in partial shade.
 Clematis perennials require medium-moisture soils that drain well.
-Clematis plants require a frame support to climb and grow well when planted near walls, decks, arbors and porches.
-These plants bloom from mid- through late summer and offer crisp, blue-purple flowers that are quite showy.
-These pest-resistant perennials do extremely well in USDA zones 4 through 8.
+Clematis plants need frame support to climb and grow well when planted near walls, decks, arbors, and porches.
+These plants bloom from mid- through late summer and offer fresh, blue-purple flowers that are quite showy.
+These pest-resistant perennials do exceptionally well in USDA zones 4 through 8.

 The Siberian iris (Iris spp.) is an herbaceous perennial commonly grown in zones 3 through 8.
-This perennial has an extremely hardy root system that enables the plant to grow in almost every kind of soil, including poor and dry soils.
+This perennial has a highly robust root system that enables the plant to develop in almost every kind of soil, including poor and dry soils.
 Their optimal growing conditions include very moist soils in fully sunny to partially shady locations.
-The Siberian iris works well as an accent, in rain gardens and in ditches or on slopes for erosion control.
-This pest-resistant perennial is not as susceptible to bacteria and iris borer like its cousins, and features blooms from late spring through early summer.
+The Siberian iris works well as an accent, in rain gardens and ditches or on slopes for erosion control.
+This pest-resistant perennial is not as susceptible to bacteria and iris borer as its cousins and features blooms from late spring through early summer.
 Offering deep purple flowers, the only bug this iris will attract is butterflies.

-With so many species of perennials to choose from, including sun perennials, shrubs, roses and grasses, gardeners with any level of experience can have amazing, beautiful gardens that are virtually maintenance- and pest-free all year round.
+With so many species of perennials to choose from, including sun perennials, shrubs, roses, and grasses, gardeners with any level of experience can have unique, beautiful gardens that are virtually maintenance- and pest-free all year round.